sinaghassemi/EnronSpamDetection/README.md

 where `n` is the number of samples (E-mails) and `m` is the number of words in the bag, and `c_ij` indicates the number which j-th word appeared in i-th sample.

 However, in the case of LSTM, the features are extracted using a different approach.
 Since LSTM can take as input, sequences of different lengths, our input dimension can vary over different samples.
-Therefore, bag of words is not necessarily required, and LSTM can take as input sequences of words in the E-mail contents leading to better performance by capturing the pattern in words appearance in ham and spam classes.
+Therefore, bag of words is not necessarily required, and LSTM can take as input sequences of words in the E-mail contents leading to better performance by capturing the pattern in words order in ham and spam classes.

 Nevertheless, as before, tokenization is performed to split E-mail contents into words.
 Then, each word is indexed using a vocabulary, however this time I select much larger vocabulary (8000 words) as the words will be mapped into a lower 512-dimensional embedding space.
 This embedding is also learned during the LSTM training such that the words which have similar semantic characteristics will be mapped into a similar region in embedding space.
 Nonetheless, these semantic characteristics will be defined by classifier during back-propagation.
 The embedding function and LSTM are trained end-to-end, and the input data would be as following: